Section 5. Data we process and the legal basis for prospects of collection

+5.6 Have your say.
 You may also lodge a complaint with the Malta Office of the Information and Data Protection Commissioner.

 This Policy is aimed at regulating the retention, maintenance and disposal of documentation (both personal and other), within the Malta University Language School, as provided for in the General Data Protection Regulation (EU) 2016/679 (GDPR) and in accordance with the principles of data protection legislation, and other legal provisions in Maltese Law.

 The GDPR puts forward the principle that personal data and sensitive personal data should not be retained for periods that are longer than necessary.
-In this context, the Malta University Language School will be putting forward a retention policy for all data and documentation that it collects and processes, with the purpose of ensuring compliance to the Regulation and to ensure that no resources are utilised in the processing and archiving of data which is no longer of relevance.
+In this context, the Malta University Language School will be putting forward a retention policy for all data and documentation that it collects and processes, with the purpose of ensuring compliance to the Regulation and ensuring that no resources are utilised in the processing and archiving of data which is no longer of relevance.

 This policy aims to achieve the following objectives:

-Regulate the retention and disposal of the various types of documentation – whether held in manual or automated filing systems within the Malta University Language School – while adhering to the Data Protection principle which states that personal data should not be retained for a longer period than necessary;
+- Regulate the retention and disposal of the various types of documentation – whether held in manual or automated filing systems within the Malta University Language School – while adhering to the Data Protection principle which states that personal data should not be retained for a longer period than necessary;

-Dispose of unnecessary documentation that is no longer relevant and is taking up useful storage space;
+- Dispose of unnecessary documentation that is no longer relevant and is taking up useful storage space;

-Promote the digitisation of documentation as may be reasonably possible in order to minimize the use of storage space required to store documentation, as well as to promote a sustainable use of paper and printing consumables.
+- Promote the digitisation of documentation as may be reasonably possible in order to minimize the use of storage space required to store documentation, as well as to promote sustainable use of paper and printing consumables.

 Documentation is held and recorded by the Malta University Language School.
 This Policy is therefore applicable to all such documentation.
 It will be the responsibility of the Malta University Language School and its Data Controller to ensure that all provisions of this Policy are adhered to.